vwgeiser/PASTEL/README.md

 ### Prerequisites

-The provided 'environment.yml' file is all the packages currently required to run the main PASTEL.py file.
+The provided 'pvocal_env.yml' file is the environment with the packages currently required to run the main pvocal_env file.

 To install the environment file run this line in an anaconda prompt window:

-  conda env create -f environment.yml
+  conda env create -f pvocal_env.yml

 ### Installation